microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 ![edit partial template](images/partial-template-edit.png)

->[!NOTE]
->When creating a FHIR bundle, it is often required to pull details from several sub-templates.
+**NOTE**: When creating a FHIR bundle, it is often required to pull details from several sub-templates.
 When doing this, it is possible that resources could be repeated.
 To avoid duplicate entries, once the message has been compiled, it will merge/de-dup any created resources that have the same resourceType, ID, and versionID.
 An example of a template leveraging this is ADT.hbs.

 While you’re modifying a partial template, decide if you want to modify the partial template for all main templates that reference this partial or just the one you’re working on.
 If you only want to modify it for the one template you are working on, make sure to rename the template at the top before make any changes and hit save.
 On the main template you will have to update the partial template to call your newly named partial.

->[!NOTE]
->Scrolling between the template editor on the left and FHIR bundle output on the right-hand side only works for the original template you selected.
+**NOTE**: Scrolling between the template editor on the left and FHIR bundle output on the right-hand side only works for the original template you selected.
 When working with a template that you drilled into, you will need to scroll on both sides of the UI.

 For more details on the released partial templates and examples, see the [Partial Templates concept](partial-template-concept.md) documentation.